 4 Postitive Ways Freddie Mercury Challenged the World

-Freddie Mercury would have turned 70 today.
-In honor of the singer’s birthday, the International Astronomical Union’s Minor Planet Centre named an asteroid after him.
+In honor of Freddie Mercury’s birthday, the International Astronomical Union’s Minor Planet Centre named an asteroid after him.
 In the past, he also had an isopod found off the coast of his native Zanzibar named after him, the Cirolana mercuryi.
 And let’s not forget the arboreal frog genus Mercurana, also named after the star.
 Mercury is arguably one of the best-known rock stars of all time, and Queen is one of the best-selling bands of all time.
 His status as superstar is undeniable.
 Throughout his life, he flirted with the press and public, not revealing his sexuality, but certainly not hiding it.

 He coyly said, “I’m as gay as a daffodil,” without ever clarifying the sexuality of a daffodil.
 In the same interview, he said “I’ve had my share of schoolboy pranks.
 I’m not going to elaborate further.”
 Although friends knew that he was bi, he didn’t ever come out to the public.
 It wasn’t until his obituaries came out calling him a “self-confessed bi-sexual” or “openly bisexual” that the public learned.
 In fact, he was so private, it wasn’t until the day before he died that Freddie Mercury publicly admitted that he had HIV/AIDS.